jasonjmcghee/plock/README.md

 # Plock

-100% Local.
+Because you pluck then plop.
+I know very creative.

-(Because you pluck then plop.
-I know very creative.)
+**100% Local**. (or if you want to use an API or something, [you can call any shell script you want](https://github.com/jasonjmcghee/plock/blob/4d3bf32b4ed20fc1144feb8bff55b4230f1bc2b0/src-tauri/src/generator.rs#L32))

 ## What is this?